Segevc09/Segevc09/README.md

 - 👨‍💻 A passionate developer, always on the lookout for my next challenge.

-- 🎓 I'm a second year B.sc student in "HIT" (Holon Institute of Technology).
+- 🎓 I'm a third year B.sc student in "HIT" (Holon Institute of Technology).

 - 📫 How to reach me - **segevco09@gmail.com**